masyu0039/furima-38560/README.md

 - has_many : messages
 - has_many : likes
 - has_many : items
-- has_many : order
+- has_many : orders
 - belongs_to : brand
-- belongs_to : categories
+- belongs_to : category